This section covers how Timescale handles security of your data while it is stored.

 When you create a new service, you need to select a cloud region.
 When the virtual machine is launched, it does so in the cloud region you have chosen.
 Your data never leaves the chosen cloud region.

 If a cloud region has multiple Availability Zones, or a similar high-availability mechanism, the virtual machines are distributed evenly across the zones.
 This provides the best possible service if an Availability Zone becomes unavailable.

 Access to the virtual machine providing your service is restricted.
 Software that is accessing your database needs to run on a different virtual machine.
 To reduce latency, it is best for it to be using a virtual machine provided by the same cloud provider, and in the same region, if possible.

-Virtual machines are not reused and are terminated and wiped upon service upgrade or termination.
+Virtual machines are not reused.
+They are terminated and wiped when you upgrade or delete your service.